 The video image shall be clear, focused, and relatively free from roll, static, or other image distortion qualities that would prevent the reviewer from evaluating the condition of the pipe.
 The video will include identification before each section of pipe filmed.
 The identification will include the project number, the structure number corresponding to the structure number in the Plans for the project, size of pipe, the date and time, and indicate which pipe is being filmed if multiple pipes are connected to the structure.
 Notes should be taken during the video recording process.
-Provide the Engineer with copies of these notes along with the video.
+Submit these notes along with the video.